Data-Science-in-Mechanical-Engineering/UncertaintyBounds21/README.md

 Practical and Rigorous Uncertainty Bounds for Gaussian Process Regression, AAAI21

-Note that there a version with corrections is available at
+Note that a version of this article with corrections is available at

 https://arxiv.org/abs/2105.02796